Until I Bleed Out

-"Until I Bleed Out" is a song by Canadian singer the Weeknd from his fourth studio album After Hours.
-It was released on March 20, 2020, alongside the rest of its parent album.
+"Until I Bleed Out" is a song by the Canadian singer-songwriter the Weeknd from his fourth studio album After Hours.
+It was released as the closing track from the album on March 20, 2020.
+It was written and produced alongside Metro Boomin, Oneohtrix Point Never, Prince 85, and Notinbed.
 A music video for the song was released on April 7, 2020.
-The Weeknd wrote and produced the song with Metro Boomin, Oneohtrix Point Never, Prince 85, and Notinbed.

 Background and release

-In early March 2020, two weeks before the release of After Hours, the Weeknd showcased the song during an album listening session to Variety writer Jem Aswad.
+In early March 2020, two weeks before the release of After Hours, the Weeknd showcased the song during an album listening session to Variety writer Jem Aswad, where Tesfaye also mentioned a music video for "Until I Bleed Out".
 The track was then officially released on March 20, 2020, alongside the rest of its parent album.

 Lyrics

 The song's lyrics refers to the conclusion of the Weeknd's relationship with his former partner through the usage of metaphorical violence.
 It signifies the Weeknd running out of blood in his body and no longer having the energy needed to keep the relationship alive.